rillig/pkglint/v23/codewalk.src.md

 ### Setting up a realistic pkgsrc environment

-To see how to setup complicated tests, have a look at the following test, which sets up a realistic environment to run the tests in.
+To see how to set up complicated tests, have a look at the following test, which sets up a realistic environment to run the tests in.

 ```codewalk